Evolutionary State-Space Model and Its Application to Time-Frequency Analysis of Local Field Potentials: Evolutionary State Space Model (E-SSM)

 \section{Evolutionary State Space Model (E-SSM)}

-As is discussed in Section~\ref{introduction}, the proposed method is motivated by analyzing LFPs data obtained from a nonspatial sequence memory study.
-The objectives of the analysis are to model the latent structures in LFPs and to investigate how they evolve across epochs.
-In this section, we shall first describe the model for a single epoch and then develop this further to multiple epochs.
+In this section, we discuss models for inferring latent structures in LFPs and their evolution across epochs over the entire experiment.
+We shall first describe the model for a single epoch and then discuss the extension to treat multiple epochs.